AYSH20/mice_tutorial/README.md

 A short tutorial of implementing MICE in different ways

-The data has been obtained from [DrivenData Competition](https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/page/86/)
+The data can be obtained from [DrivenData Competition - Reboot: Box-Plots for Education](https://www.drivendata.org/competitions/46/box-plots-for-education-reboot/page/86/)

 References: